 -Scientists are looking at three areas:

-disease puts them at greater risk than someone with no family history.
+For a few families, there is a definite connection between family history and Alzheimer's disease.
+While for others, a family history of Alzheimer's disease puts them at greater risk than someone with no family history.
 Though knowledge in this area is growing, the connection to heredity is not fully understood.

 The external environment

 The cause of Alzheimer's disease may be in our environment -- perhaps something in the water, soil or air.